-All fish species collected from Collins Lake and used in advisory development were analyzed for mercury and selenium.
-Some fish were analyzed for PCBs, PBDEs, and legacy pesticides as indicated in Table 1.
+All fish species collected from Castaic Lake, Elderberry Forebay, and Castaic Lagoon and used in advisory development were analyzed for mercury.
+Some fish were analyzed for PCBs, PBDEs, selenium, and legacy pesticides as indicated in Table 1.
 Fish species that do not typically accumulate PCBs or other organic chemicals were not analyzed for these contaminants.